rong118/coding_kendo/data_structures/tree/tree.md

 - Each child can be treated like the root node of its own subtree.

 ## Types of Trees:
-- Binary Tree: Each node has at most two child nodes (left and right).
+- **Binary Tree**: Each node has at most two child nodes (left and right).
-- B-Tree: A self-balancing tree used in databases to manage disk storage.
+- **B-Tree**: A self-balancing tree used in databases to manage disk storage.
-- AVL Tree: A self-balancing binary search tree that ensures the height of the left and right subtrees differs by at most one.
+- **AVL Tree**: A self-balancing binary search tree that ensures the height of the left and right subtrees differs by at most one.

 ## Balancing